EmmanueleVilla/SimpleServiceLocator/README.md

 - A Wear module
 - An android library module for the common code

-SimpleLocator makes a joke declaring an interface in the library module and use its methods while the concrete class is declared in the specific platform module!<br>
+SimpleLocator makes easy declaring an interface in the library module and use its methods while the concrete class is declared in the specific platform module!<br>
 You just need to create `MyInterface` in the library module and create `MyWearImpl` and `MyAppImpl` in the respective modules.
 Then, in the application startup, simply register them as seen previously!<br>
 ```
 //App module